antarctica/bas-api-guidelines/api-guidelines.md

 * Read-only API responses **SHOULD**, where practical, be cacheable, using appropriate methods for invaliding expired information.
 	* ETag
 		* The ETag for a resource **MUST** be the same regardless of the data-type used.
+		* The user should be able to check for staleness in their subsequent requests by supplying the value in the If-None-Match header.
 	* 304 Not Modified
 	* TTL